kergoth/beets-stylize/README.md

 ## License

 Distributed under the terms of the [MIT license][license], _Stylize Plugin for Beets_ is free and open source software.
+This software prioritizes meeting the criteria of the [Ethical Source Principles][ethical source], though it does not currently utilize an [ethical source license][].

 ## Issues